lucy19h/w3s7y.github.io/_drafts/2017-09-27-arduino-motor-control.md

 **DO NOT DO THIS UNLESS YOU KNOW WHAT YOU ARE DOING**

 _Worth noting, I don't know what I am doing.
-But don't say I didn't warn you if you end up letting the smoke out of yourself_
+But hey, if it isn't slightly dangerous it isn't fun right!
+Just don't say I didn't warn you if you end up letting the magic smoke out of yourself!_

 Introduction
 ---
-In this blog I'm exploring more traditional electronics including discrete components and semiconductors.
+In this blog I'm exploring more traditional electronics including discrete components, semiconductors and big bad AC motors.
 Namely using a triac to switch mains power and drive a high power washing machine motor recovered from my old clapped out Bosch.
 The ultimate aim will be to attach this to an apple scratter which simply takes whole apples and mulches then into smaller pieces ready for pressing.